npomfret/ui-research/modern-ui-libraries.md

 This document provides a curated list of modern JavaScript libraries and tools that are highly relevant for building next-generation user interfaces.
 The focus is on libraries that are performant, provide an excellent developer experience, and enable the creation of the advanced UI patterns we've researched.

+> Use this alongside [06-accessibility-resilience-tooling.md](./06-accessibility-resilience-tooling.md): that chapter covers principles, while this appendix points to ecosystem options when you decide to buy vs. build.

 ---

 ## 1. Animation & Interaction Libraries